markh-de/KiVar/README.md

 > For indexed Properties, i.e. Properties including an integer index value, each index is treated as an individual and independent Property.
 For example, the Properties _Model#1_ and _Model#2_ do not affect each other.
 This independence also applies to [Default Property Inheritance](#default-property-inheritance) and [Implicit Defaults](#implicit-defaults) discussed below.

 > [!NOTE]
 > As KiCad does not provide a dedicated footprint attribute for disabling solder paste application, KiVar instead makes use of the _solder paste relative clearance_ value.
 To disable or enable solder paste application for a footprint, KiVar applies or removes an offset value of &minus;4,200,000%.
 This technique allows retaining user-provided clearance values.
-However, in order to ensure safe classification of KiVar-applied solder paste control, those user-provided relative clearance values are only allowed in the range from &minus;10,000% to &plus;10,000%.
+However, in order to ensure safe classification of KiVar-applied solder paste control, those user-provided relative clearance values must be in the range from &minus;10,000% to &plus;10,000%.

 ###### Group Properties